 Car-free travel is having a moment.
 If you haven’t yet discovered its allure, the time is ripe.
-Bopping around the Big Apple without a car is already standard fare, but why not make 2016 the year to go totally car-free?
+Bopping around the Big Apple without a car is already standard fare, but why not make this your year to go totally car-free?
 While it’s just a humble step towards lightening our collective carbon footprint, individual lifestyle changes like it may be just the spark that ignites more comprehensive earth-conscious behavior.

 Here are five reasons to consider an alternate mode of transportation for your next getaway.